-With so many of the responsibilities listed above being similar to a physician’s responsibilities, one might be asking what the differences are between the two.
+With so many of the responsibilities listed above being similar to a physician’s responsibilities

 As most nurse practitioners require an extensive education with clinical experience, many note that physicians require the same amount of education requirements.
 While the education is similar, it isn’t the same.

 Doctors and physicians require extra courses, and extensive clinical experience.
 While a nurse practitioner has to have clinical experience as well, the clinical experience isn’t as extensive or as long in duration.